Internationalisation

 Protestant theology is international by definition.
 Therefore internationalisation, understood as “the process of integrating an international, intercultural and/or global dimension into the goals, functions and delivery of higher education” is one of the key priorities of the university.

-The international, English-taught Master of Theology programme in Groningen, with students from Europe, Asia, Africa and Oceania is a clear example of this effort to integrate an international and intercultural dimension into education by means of a real international classroom.
+The international, English-taught Master of Theology programme in Utrecht, with students from Europe, Asia, Africa and Oceania is a clear example of this effort to integrate an international and intercultural dimension into education by means of a real international classroom.

 In the area of research, internationalisation for the PThU means active participation in international networks and conferences and publication in relevant international peer reviewed journals.
 More specifically the university has built up in recent years a strong network of internationally recognised partner institutions in Europe, North America, Asia and Africa.
 More intensive research cooperation is in place with strategic partners in South Africa, United States, Israel and several European countries.